erossini/BlazorCopyToClipboard/README.md

 This is a CopyToClipboard component for [Blazor WebAssembly](https://www.puresourcecode.com/tag/blazor-webassembly/) and [Blazor Server](https://www.puresourcecode.com/tag/blazor-server/) with .NET6.
 When the user press the button, the component copies the text in the system clipboard.
 So, the user can paste the text everywhere else.

+For more details about the component, read me [post](https://www.puresourcecode.com/dotnet/blazor/copy-to-clipboard-component-for-blazor/).
+For support, open your question on my [Forum](https://www.puresourcecode.com/forum/copytoclipboard/).

 ## Status of the component
 The component is a button.
 When the user press the button the value of the property `Text` is trying to copy this value into the system clipboard.